sohrab-hassibi/carta/README.md

   }
 ```

 Finally, at the end we sort/rank the courses based on the scores and return the top `maxHits` courses along with the score values.
+Creating my own naive implementation gave me a holistic comparison with Lunr, and the tradeoffs (both in time and in accuracy) between creating my own algorithm versus using one already available.